Commentary: Myanmar domestic worker's death and the problem with the bystander effect

 THE ‘BYSTANDER EFFECT’

-The heart-wrenching events of Ms Piang’s death remind us of a famous murder from the 1960s.
+The heart-wrenching events of Piang Ngaih Don's death remind us of a famous murder from the 1960s.
 Along the open streets of New York City, 28-year-old Kitty Genovese was stabbed to death and no one helped.

 Psychologists John Darley and Bibb Latane named this the “bystander effect”, when a group of bystanders unthinkably fail to help a victim in need.